 This is a self-supported event, therefore no outside help unless it is commercially available to all.
 If family or friends wish to visit you during your adventure, they cannot provide assistance (physical or mechanical) or food.
 Caches are not allowed.

 Hotel reservations cannot be made prior to the start of the event.

-Teams are acceptable but limited at 2 riders.
-Teams are allowed to combine their resources and may assist each other with mechanical issues.
-Teams may draft each other but not other teams.
-One SPOT tracker per team is allowed but highly recommended that each member carry their own.
-If a team member chooses to abandon the event the remaining member must have the SPOT tracker in order to continue.
+Pairs are allowed to combine their resources and may assist each other with mechanical issues.
+Pairs may draft each other but not other pairs or individual riders.
+One SPOT tracker per pair is allowed but highly recommended that each member carry their own.
+If a member of the pair chooses to abandon the event the remaining member must have a SPOT tracker in order to continue.

-Please familiarize yourself with the event, including the route, the safety requirements and the demands of successfully completing the course.
-If you are interested in participating you should understand the bikepacking culture and evaluate your physical capabilities honestly.
+Please familiarize yourself with the event, including the route, safety requirements and the demands of successfully completing the course.
+If you are interested in participating you should understand the bikepacking culture and honestly evaluate your physical capabilities.

-The rider should follow good road courtesy by staying to the right side of the roadway at all times unless they feel it is unsafe to do so.
-Clearly, there are sections of roadway with virtually no shoulder so the rider should maintain a position as close to the fog line as possible.
-If the rider chooses to ride in the traffic lane they must be aware of traffic from behind and move to the right as much as safely possible to allow the vehicle a safer passing opportunity.
+The rider should follow proper road courtesy by staying to the right side of the roadway at all times.
+Where there are sections of roadway with virtually no shoulder the rider should maintain a position as close to the fog line as safely possible.
+If the rider chooses to ride in the traffic lane they must be aware of traffic from behind and move to the right to allow the vehicle a safer passing opportunity.

 A rear view mirror is not required but recommended based on personal preference.